bmanandhar/my_organizer/README.md

 <p>This web application is being created with the motivation of dfferent apps for reading news, to know weather condition and reading inspiring quotes from different famous people.</p>

-<p>I had chosen this project as a requirement to complete the Web Developer Immersive programme at General Assembly, San Francisco that lasted from 10/29/2018 thru 02/05/2019</p>
+<p>This project is being created during the Web Developer Immersive programme at General Assembly, San Francisco that lasted from 10/29/2018 thru 02/05/2019</p>

 ### Features